 Cuisine: American

-Keyword: chicken sandwich, crispy chicken sandwich
+Keyword: chicken sandwich, chicken sandwiches, crispy chicken sandwich, fried chicken sandwich

 Skill Level: Easy/Medium